Department of Strategic Management & Public Policy

 Strategic Management & Public Policy Academic Programs

-Concentration in Business Economics and Public Policy
+BS in Strategic Management and Public Policy (SMPP)

 Ph.D in Business with a Management and Strategy Area of Focus